-Okaloosa County Assault And Battery Attorney
+Okaloosa County Assault And Battery Defense Attorneys

 Many people do not know or understand the difference between assault and battery.
 Assault is a threat to do harm, while battery causes physical harm.
 If you threaten to hit someone you have committed assault.
 If you actually hit them, a battery has been committed.